3vot/3vot-cli/readme.md

 TODO[Add Examples]

 ###History###
-Frontend Apps use to be build using the Client-Server model, using servers like php, nodejs, .net and rails.
+Frontend Apps used to be build using the Client-Server model using servers like php, nodejs, .net and rails.
 Each action like a button required the loop to the server and the page needed to be refreshed.

-Modern frontend apps are called single page applications.
-Think Facebook, where the page does not refresh when you Like or Share; Now imagine your app behaving that way, it's possible.
+Modern frontend apps are called Single Page Applications.
+Think Facebook, where the page does not refresh when you Like or Share;

+Imagine your app behaving that way, it's possible.
 These Apps connect to a backend server or API via AJAX so each time something is saved or retrieved the page does not need to refresh, it just happends instantly.

+**Remember Single Page Apps are not the future, they are the present**

 ###The next Generation of Mobile First and Responsive###
 They are good alternatives when you don't have the technology, but what if you could control a dedicated experience for each device, not a degraded for desktop or degraded for mobile, but awesome in both.